 If you care about any of this, please visit us once we’re open.
 We’d love to meet you and learn about your food interests!

 Spring has sprung!
-Come find your favorite local goods and groceries.
+Come by for your favorite local goods and eats.

 Reduce, Reuse, then Recycle